sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Since `selfHeal` was set to false, we will delete one of the kubernetes resources of the application.

-Now, delete the vote-app route in your namespace.
+Now, delete the vote-app route in your namespace/project.

 What happened?